thejud/text-processing-cookbook/README.md

-Note: If you actually want the top 5 values from a dataset, it's more common to reverse the sort and take the first values, e.g. `sort -nr data | head -5` which should be just as fast to sort, and avoids reading through the entire file just to get the last few values.
+Note: If you actually want the top 5 values from a dataset, it's more common to reverse the sort and take the first values, e.g. `sort -nr data | head -5` which should be just as fast to sort, and avoids reading through the entire file just to get the last few values, which is what tail must do when reading from a pipe.

 ### Sort a file with a header